jbcoe/allocators/TALK.md

 ---

-No change to interface of observers.
+No change to remaining member function interfaces.

 ```cpp
     // Observers